Adjunct professor: Terminology

-North America
+Americas

 In the United States, an adjunct is, in most cases, a non-tenure-track faculty member.
 However, it can also be a scholar or teacher whose primary employer is not the school or department with which they have adjunct status.

 Adjunct professors make up the majority of instructors in higher education (post-secondary) institutions.
 As with other part-time workers, they are paid less than full-time professors and do not receive employee benefits such as health insurance or an office.

 In most cases, adjunct professors need a master's degree, but in some cases only require a bachelor's degree and relevant experience.
 However, over a third have a doctoral degree.
 In many universities, the title "adjunct professor" (or variations thereof, such as "adjunct associate professor") implies a PhD or other terminal degree; those with a master's or bachelor's degree may receive the title of "adjunct lecturer".
 In 2018 the American Association of University Professors (AAUP) expressed concern that only a quarter of university positions are tenure-track, with implications for job security and academic freedom.
 The AAUP analysis determined that 73% of university teaching positions in the United States are non-tenure track.

 In Canada, adjunct professors are often nominated in recognition of active involvement with the appointing institution.
 At the same time, they are employed by the government, industry, a profession, or another institution.
-The term course lecturer, rather than adjunct, is used if the appointment is strictly to teach one or more courses.
+The term "course lecturer," rather than "adjunct," is used if the appointment is strictly to teach one or more courses.
 In contrast, the US uses this title for all instructors.

+In Argentina and Brazil, the designation professor adjunto implies stable employment.